 Total Match Time vs. Actual Playing Time

 Secondly, I’m not saying you don’t need to be well conditioned to play tennis because you do - but the qualities you need aren’t going to come from doing 10k or 5k runs.
 I’ll even argue that short interval runs (like suicides) aren’t that beneficial either.
-Sure the research (like Tabata et al) suggests this form of interval work will improve anaerobic and aerobic qualities simultaneously but in my experience, when you make players run suicides (which I’ve done in the past), they often times hate you for it, and/or you simply tire the crap out of them.
+Sure the research suggests this form of interval work will improve anaerobic and aerobic qualities simultaneously but in my experience, when you make players run suicides (which I’ve done in the past), they often times hate you for it, and/or you simply tire the crap out of them.
 Why bother spending quality time tiring your players out, when you can work on more important qualities - like technical skills, mobility or mental training (often the latter 2 get overlooked anyway).

 So What Should You Do Instead?